-> Typically if you ask someone with trigeminal neuralgia to rate how painful their symptoms feel, you would get a rating of around 10 out of 10 (or even higher).
-That’s because the searing sensation on the facial muscles occurs without warning, and they can linger for minutes or hours, depending on the damage on your nerves.
+Typically, if you ask someone with trigeminal neuralgia pain scale symptoms, you would get a rating of around 10 out of 10 (or even higher).
+That’s because the searing sensation on the facial muscles occurs without warning, and they can linger for minutes or hours, depending on the damage to your nerves.
 The worst part is that it can get triggered by many things, including routine activities like brushing your teeth.

-> Many doctors believe that while only a tiny fraction of cases get reported each year, trigeminal neuralgia is a prevalent health problem.
+Many doctors believe that while only a tiny fraction of cases get reported each year, trigeminal neuralgia is a prevalent health problem.
 That’s because it’s so easy to confuse its symptoms with usual dental health problems such as:

 Studies explain that trigeminal neuralgia doesn’t go away.
 So, if you get diagnosed with this neurological condition, you will need to make a few adjustments to your routine.
 For starters, we suggest avoiding common trigeminal neuralgia triggers.
 As we have mentioned earlier, trigeminal neuralgia flare-ups can happen due to various things, including:

 Besides these activities, your symptoms can also worsen at night time.
 Studies say that neuropathic disorders like trigeminal neuralgia may get worse at night because of the following: